Oxford Industries, Inc. (OXM) CEO Thomas Chubb on Q1 2020 Results - Earnings Call Transcript

 Now let's talk about what's going on in our business.
 It goes without saying that this year is a very unusual year.
 In any other year, our key objective is always delivering the sustained profitable growth that drives long-term shareholder value.
 With the shutdown of the economy in response to the COVID pandemic, this is a year that given the nature of our business, makes it almost impossible for us to achieve this objective.
 That said, we believe this situation is temporary and that by focusing on our people, our brands and our liquidity, we will emerge from this year positioned well to thrive in the new and very different post-COVID marketplace.

-With respect to these 3 objectives, people, brands and liquidity, I am very pleased with what we have accomplished since March and the track we are on for the rest of the year.
+With respect to these three objectives, people, brands and liquidity, I am very pleased with what we have accomplished since March and the track we are on for the rest of the year.
 With respect to people, the COVID pandemic and the resulting shutdown have been incredibly disruptive for people at both a personal and professional level.
 To navigate through this difficult situation, we have had to take a number of painful, but necessary actions that have added to the disruption in people's lives.
 These have included layoffs, furloughs, pay reductions and other actions, including work from the home that have added to the challenges that people face.
 We do not take these actions lightly at all, and I am deeply appreciative of how our teams have rallied.
 Their commitment, resourcefulness and focus has far exceeded what I could have possibly hoped for.

 As we are beginning to emerge from the shutdown, are in the early stages of recovery, I believe our team is stronger than ever and better suited to take on the new challenges facing our industry.

 Secondly, with our bricks-and-mortar operations substantially shutdown for several months, and only now, slowly beginning to reopen, we have done a terrific job of protecting and preserving the integrity of our brands and our relationship with our customers.
 To ensure, we remain in a strong position for the post-COVID consumer marketplace.
 We took actions to help us mitigate an over inventory position, which would undoubtedly require us to engage in the heavy discounting and promotional activity that could damage the integrity of our brands.
 We reduced and canceled existing orders, we reduced the amount of our previously planned forward orders, and we delayed and re-merchandised inventory that was already in the pipeline.
 Through our digital marketing and e-commerce capabilities, we have also done a great job of keeping our customers engaged with our brands in ways that are relevant during this unusual time.
 The key takeaway is that some of the most effective messages were those where we really leaned into our brands and their messages of optimism and the happiness.
 Customers really look to our brands as an escape from some of the realities of living in a quarantine work from the home, homeschooled world.

 Reemergence from the shutdown has also accelerated our efforts to become truly omni-channel.
 We believe that all of these actions put our brands in great shape for the future that lies ahead.